 Students who are enrolled in the Master of Arts in Education, the Master of Arts in Teaching, MISST programs, Education Specialist, or those who are pursuing teacher licensure, may be eligible for Federal Loans to assist with their costs.
 Students must be enrolled at least half-time to receive the Unsubsidized Federal Direct Loan.
 Full-time enrollment is 9 credit hours per term and half-time is 4.5 credit hours per term.
 Students not enrolled at least half-time or who have used up their yearly or lifetime Direct Loan aggregates may borrow in a Private Education Loan or a Federal Graduate PLUS loan.

 How do I apply?

 To apply for the Unsubsidized Federal Direct Loan you must file the Free Application for Federal Student Aid or FAFSA.
 You may file the FAFSA at https://fafsa.gov.
-You must also file the FAFSA if you are interested in the Graduate PLUS loan.
+You must also file the FAFSA if you are interested in the Graduate PLUS loan Or TEACH Grant.

 To add Muskingum to your FAFSA, so we may receive your information, please add our school code: 003084

 Unsubsidized Federal Direct Loan

 Graduate students may receive an Unsubsidized Federal Direct Loan.
 The maximum Federal Direct Loan amount for which the student is eligible will be reflected on the financial aid notice.
 Unsubsidzed loans begin accruing interest as soon as the loan is credited to the students account.
 Interest rates are variable and are set every July.
 Origination fees will be taken out of the amount borrowed.
 A student has the right to cancel their Federal Direct Loan within 14 days by contacting Student Financial Services.
 For information on current Direct Loan interest rates and origination fees please go to the government Student Aid rates webpage.